oalekseev/SchemaRepo/README.md

 The internal cache is made due to the limitations of the telegram API and is an example of how, without relying on the telegram API, to save and be able to access the session data of the current user.

+Set in src/main/resources/application.yaml
+your token and comma separated adminChatIds to recieve messages about new registratin and user actions.

 Example is here @SchemaRepoBot (Use Telegram app)